-As early as the fifth month month of pregnancy some women, especially those in their second or subsequent pregnancies, experience abdominal discomfort similar to but less intense than menstrual cramps.
+As early as the fifth month of pregnancy, some women, especially those in their second or subsequent pregnancies, experience abdominal discomfort similar to but less intense than menstrual cramps.
 These tiny contractions are a prelude to warm-up contractions called Braxton Hicks, which are more frequent and more noticeable during the third trimester.

 The tissue surrounding and supporting your uterus has more work to do now that your uterus is bigger and heavier.
 This brings new physical sensations.
-Large ligaments, called round ligaments, on each side of your uterus attach your uterus to your pelvis.
+Large ligaments, called round ligaments, on each side of your uterus, attach your uterus to your pelvis.
 Round ligaments must stretch as your uterus grows.
-This slow and steady stretching does not itself cause discomfort, but because they are being taxed by change, round ligaments can suddenly become sensitive to normal actions.
+This slow and steady stretching does not cause discomfort, but because they are being taxed by change, round ligaments can suddenly become sensitive to normal actions.